I’m lucky enough to call the Rocky Mountains my home, and luckier still to have a half-dozen stellar small streams within 40 minutes of my driveway.

 Of course, it goes both ways, and I don’t pretend to be an expert in either environment.
 I have, however, spent my life playing in small water.
 Regardless of where you live, most of the rules regarding fishing small streams remain the same.

-The biggest problem I see anyone have with small streams is the lack of room for casting.
+Watch the cast The biggest problem I see anyone have with small streams is the lack of room for casting.
 Most of us get used to not worrying about snagging a tree with a back cast, but on small water that’s just a reality.
 Even casts 10-20 feet out are in danger of getting hung up in fly-eating willows and cottonwoods.

 So, you should practice casting off the tip of your rod, instead of using a full casting stroke like you normally would.
 By this, I mean that you should be able to just “flick” line and leader with a hard snap of your wrist.
 It’s not intuitive, and certainly not “proper” casting form, but it works like a charm.